 Preah Vihear town is closest place to Preah Vihear Temple with public transport links to other destinations in Cambodia.
 Your best option for travelling on from Preah Vihear is to take a minivan to Siem Reap (less than 3 hours away) and then from Siem Reap there are plenty of direct bus services and flight to destinations across South East Asia.

-There is 1 direct minivan service a day from Preah Vihear Town to Siem Reap which you can book online.
+There is currently 1 service a day from Preah Vihear Town to Siem Reap available to book online.

 - Asia Van Transfer uses 12 seat minivans on the Preah Vihear Town to Siem Reap route.

 Buy Tickets from Preah Vihear to Siem Reap

 Use the Search Box below to buy your tickets from Preah Vihear Town to Siem Reap.

 After booking print your electronic booking voucher to present at the Asia Van Transfer office before boarding the minivan.

 Preah Vihear AVT bus stop